Real-Gecko/django-router/README.md

 `path('employee_address/', EmployeesAddressList.as_view(), name='employee_address_list')`

-# Management command
+# Management commands

-You can run `python manage.py routerlist` to see list of all available routes created by the router.
+`python manage.py router_list` - to see list of all available routes created by the router.

+`python manage.py router_urls` - to see list of all available routes as if they're in `urls.py`